Ambrose Alli varsity sacks 13 staff, demotes others for corruption, misconduct

 According to Adagbonyin, the erring staff were sacked due to the recommendations of the institution’s disciplinary committee which found them guilty of the offences.

-The VC further disclosed that an associate professor and a lecturer were dismissed for collecting unapproved levy from students while another lecturer who was indicted for sexual harassment was also dismissed, THISDAY report added.
+The VC further disclosed that an associate professor and a lecturer were dismissed for collecting unapproved levy from students while another lecturer indicted for sexual harassment was also dismissed, This Day report added.

 Nigerian governor sacks all commissioners, special assistants